Treekay/DS-Algorithm/README.md

 # DS-and-Algorithm
-some problems about DataStruct and Algorithm
+some problems about Datastruct and Algorithm